stellar/js-stellar-sdk/docs/reference/readme.md

 ### Following links
-The links returned with the Horizon response are converted into functions you can call on the returned object.
+The [HAL format](https://www.stellar.org/developers/horizon/reference/responses.html) links returned with the Horizon response are converted into functions you can call on the returned object.
 This allows you to simply use `.next()` to page through results.
 It also makes fetching additional info, as in the following example, easy:

 ```js